 1. Less Training

 When you hire internally, you already have capable employees who understand the ins and outs of your company structure.
 They have a grasp on your goals and visions overall.
 Therefore, less training is required to bring them up to speed on your inner-workings.
-Paul Slezak from Recruit Loop says, “The average organization spends over $1,000 a year on training for each employee; a cost that includes the time spent by managers and experienced co-workers in teaching and demonstrating the requirements of the job.”
+Paul Slezak, the CEO of Recruit Loop says,

 2. Save Money on Recruiting Process